acmdas/das_fieldstones/morefieldstones2018.md

 ## Hell is Empty
 Mon, 15 Oct 2018

-"Hell is empty, And all the devils are here."&mdash;William Shakespeare <em>The Tempest</em>, Act I Scene 2
+"Hell is empty, And all the devils are here."&mdash;William Shakespeare *The Tempest*, Act I Scene 2

 ## Drowning in Thought
 Mon, 22 Oct 2018

 He took me into his room, which smelt strongly of tobacco, and took out a book from one of the heaps,  turned the leaves and looked for the passage.

 "This is good, too, very good," he said, "listen to this: 'A man should be proud of suffering.
 All suffering is a reminder of our high estate.'
 Fine!
 Eighty years before Nietzsche.
 But that is not the sentence I meant.
 Wait a moment, here I have it.
 This: 'Most men will not swim before they are able to.'
 Is not that witty?
 Naturally, they will not swim!
 They are born for the solid earth, not for the water.
 And naturally they won't think.
 They are made for life, not for thought.
-Yes, and he who thinks, what's more, he who makes thought his business, he may go far in it, but he has bartered the solid earth for the water all the same, and one day he will drown."&mdash;Hermann Hesse <em>Steppenwolf</em>
+Yes, and he who thinks, what's more, he who makes thought his business, he may go far in it, but he has bartered the solid earth for the water all the same, and one day he will drown."&mdash;Hermann Hesse *Steppenwolf*

 ## The Marriage at Cana
 Wed, 31 Oct 2018